thatbudakguy/qg/notes/warmup-questions.md

 - What is your character’s pet peeve?
 - What is one of your character’s fondest memories?
 - What is one rule your character never breaks?
-- A new adventurer approaches your character, asking them for wisdom.
-What lesson does your character impart to the young adventurer?
 - Describe one of your character’s childhood friends.
 - If your character was an animal, which one would they be?
 - Where was your character educated?
 If they didn’t have a formal education, how were they taught?